 #1 Updated by Dominic Cleal over 2 years ago

 - Category changed from Compute resources - libvirt to Compute resources - oVirt

-#10 Updated by Marek Hulán 10 months ago
+#10 Updated by Marek Hulán about 1 year ago

 - Release changed from 1.14.0 to 1.13.0

 Dominic, could I ask you to CP this to 1.13?
 It's related to #2314 and fixes the second part of the same problem, this time for CPU select field.
 I think it's safe, in worst case scenario if the JS that was added failed it would leave simple text field in the form.
 That would be still better than current 1.13 situation where select2 options are restricted to hardcoded maximum.
 Please reset to 1.14, if you disagree.
 I would fix all 1.13 related issues if that helped deciding :-)

-#13 Updated by Dominic Cleal 10 months ago
+#13 Updated by Dominic Cleal about 1 year ago

 RCs don't generally don't introduce bug fixes for issues that aren't regressions in the RC either, they're targeted for the next bug fix release (.1) instead.
 The RCs are there to stabilise the changes present when it was branched, I try not to keep adding new bug fixes else it never ends.